 Whether your goal is weight loss, muscle building or getting a better night's sleep, you may wonder about the ideal timing and composition of your meals and snacks.
-Complex carbohydrates such as starches and fibrous vegetables generally take longer to digest than simple carbohydrates such as sweets and fruits, although there are exceptions.
-Deciding whether to eat complex carbs before bed is primarily a matter of preference, but it helps to know how your choices can affect your weight goals and health.
+Complex carbohydrates, such as starches and fibrous vegetables, generally take longer to digest than simple carbohydrates, like sweets and fruits, although there are exceptions.
+Deciding whether to eat complex carbs before bed is primarily a matter of preference, but it helps to know how your choices may affect your weight goals and health.

 Complex carbs are a good source of nutrition and energy, but eating right before bedtime may disrupt your sleep and lead to weight gain if you're eating more calories than your body burns.